bustertobes/bustertobes/README.md

-## This is my github profile.
+## Hi!
-I'll probably come back here and update this eventually.
+I like coding with python and scratch.